PacoHobi/SimplePoll/README.md

 # SimplePoll
-A J2EE web application for creating online polls.
+A JEE web application for creating online polls.

 ## API
 All data is sent and received in JSON.